Hierarchical Graph Representations in Digital Pathology: Datasets

 \section{Datasets}

-\textbf{BRACS dataset:} As part of this work, we introduce a new dataset and term as the BReAst Cancer Subtyping (\textbf{BRACS}) dataset.
+\textbf{BRACS dataset:} As part of this work, we introduce a new dataset termed as the BReAst Cancer Subtyping (\textbf{BRACS}) dataset.
 BRACS contains 4391 $\troi$s acquired from 325 H\&E stained breast carcinoma WSIs.
-The WSIs are selected from the archives of the Department of Pathology at National Cancer Institute- IRCCS-Fondazione Pascale, Naples, Italy, and are scanned with an Aperio AT2 scanner at 0.25 $\mu$m/pixel resolution.
-The $\troi$s are selected and annotated as, Normal, Benign, Usual ductal hyperplasia (UDH), Atypical ductal hyperplasia (ADH), Flat epithelial atypia (FEA), Ductal carcinoma in situ (DCIS) and Invasive using QuPath software~\cite{bankhead17}.
-The $\troi$s are annotated independently by three pathologists. $\troi$s with conflict in annotations are further discussed and annotated by the consensus of the three pathologists.
+The WSIs were selected from the archives of the Department of Pathology at National Cancer Institute- IRCCS-Fondazione Pascale, Naples, Italy, and are scanned with an Aperio AT2 scanner at 0.25 $\mu$m/pixel resolution.
+The $\troi$s were selected and annotated using QuPath software~\cite{bankhead17} as being Normal, Benign, Usual ductal hyperplasia (UDH), Atypical Ductal Hyperplasia (ADH), Flat Epithelial Atypia (FEA), Ductal Carcinoma In Situ (DCIS), and Invasive.
+Figure~\ref{fig:samples} presents sample $\troi$s from all the cancer subtypes in BRACS.

+Each $\troi$ was first annotated independently by three pathologists, and then any $\troi$s with any conflict in annotation were further discussed and annotated based on consensus of the three pathologists.
 Note that the pathologists utilize the entire WSI-level context during the $\troi$ annotation.
-Figure~\ref{fig:samples} presents sample $\troi$s from all the cancer subtypes in BRACS.
-Figure~\ref{fig:variability} demonstrates a few DCIS samples in BRACS to depict the appearance variability per category.
+Figure.~\ref{fig:variability} demonstrates a few DCIS samples in BRACS to depict the appearance variability per category.
 Figure~\ref{fig:variability}(a,b,c) display the variability in the $\troi$ sizes.
 Figure~\ref{fig:variability}(d,e) display the variability in staining appearance.
-Figure~\ref{fig:variability}(f,g,h,i) display different patterns of low-grade, moderate-grade and high-grade DCIS in the dataset, \ie Papillary DCIS, Cribriform DCIS, Solid DCIS and Comedo DCIS respectively.
+Figure~\ref{fig:variability}(f,g,h,i) display different patterns of low-grade (Papillary), moderate-grade (Cribriform) and high-grade (Solid and Comedo) DCIS in the dataset.
 Figure~\ref{fig:variability}(j,k) present DCIS $\troi$s with single and multiple glandular regions.
-Figure~\ref{fig:variability}(l,m,n) presents some notable artifacts in tissue and slide preparation, such as tissue-fold, tears, ink stains and blur.
-Similar variability in $\troi$s is maintained for other cancer subtypes in the dataset to represent wholesome realistic scenarios for each category.
+Figure~\ref{fig:variability}(l,m,n) presents some notable artifacts in tissue and slide preparation, such as tissue-folding, tears, ink stains, and blur.
+Similar $\troi$ variability is typical in practice and it exists in our dataset for other cancer subtypes as well.
+Including such natural variability in the dataset (instead of ``cleaning'' them, \ie filtering them out) ensures for us a realistic and representative evaluation set, with results readily applicable in the field.